inventaire/inventaire-wiki/Communication-channels.md

 ## Translation
 As much as possible, use the [Transifex project](https://www.transifex.com/inventaire/inventaire/) to improve a translation or report translation issues.

-/!\ Be careful: every update on transifex will affect translation without any filter

 But if you don't have a Transifex account and don't feel like creating one, you may use any other channel to inform others of an issue.

 ## Technical discussions